IBM JX

 The IBM JX (also mentioned as JXPC or IBM 5511) was a personal computer released in 1984 into the Japanese, Australian and New Zealand markets.
 Designed in Japan, it was based on the technology of the IBM PCjr.
 It was targeted in the Australasian market towards the public education sector rather than at consumers, and was sold in three levels: JX (64 KiB), JX2 (128 KiB) and JX3 (256 KiB).
 Upgrades were available to both 384 KiB and 512 KiB.
 The JX was the first IBM PC to use 3.5" floppy drives.

 IBM Japan expected to sell 200,000 units of JX, but only 40,000 units were produced.
 The JX was discontinued in 1987, and IBM Japan gave 15,000 units of JX to its employees in honor of the company's 50th anniversary.

 General

 The IBM JX's main difference from the PCjr was a professional keyboard (rather than the PCjr's disparaged chiclet keyboard), dual 3.5" floppy drives, as well as options for a 5.25" floppy drive and a hard drive, both of which sat atop the main unit.
 The JX did not support PCjr-like "sidecar" add-ons for hardware expansion.
 In common with the PCjr, however, it had no DMA controller.
 It had the same graphic capabilities as the PCjr offering 320×200 with 16 colors and 640×200 with 4 colors besides the standard CGA modes, and the PCjr's 4-channel sound.
-Support for these two features was utilised by only a handful of software developers—Sierra On-line being the most well-known.
+Support for these two features was utilised by only a few software developers, Sierra On-line being the most well-known.